omkarium/rufendec/README.md

 ```
 rufendec ./target-dir ./source-dir --password-file=./passwordfile --operation=decrypt --mode=ecb
 ```
 In the above examples, the names `source-dir` and `target-dir` are arbitrary.
 You can use any names to your source and target directories.
-The target directory is something which is always created if not created already.
+The target directory is created if not created already.

+---

 *Also, when you choose GCM mode, in the password file, you have to pass a salt in the 2nd line after specifying the password in th 1st line.
 But if you go for ECB mode, you don't need to specify a salt.
 In either case, the password and salt can be of any arbitrary length because the key generation in the program is happening via PBKDF2*